 On Fa La Me, one of the secret weapons is the fly-by-wire Viking independent programmable electrohydraulic rudders, eliminating the tie bars between rudders, and allowing independent rudder control, much like pod drives but with conventional shafts and props.
 The setup optimizes maneuverability at low speeds.
 Add to that modern technology such as joystick controls, which make the captain’s job easier.
 Two fingers on a joystick on the bridge rail keeps the yacht perfectly positioned for the crew in the cockpit.

 Available horsepower has also driven up the sport-fisher’s length overall, with up to 7,000 hp now tucked into engine rooms for hammer-down power.
-Add in other technology such as gyrostabilizers that make a yacht more secure for stand-up tackle, and the result is large yachts that are as agile as smaller sport-fishers in the hands of an experienced helmsman.
+Add in other technology such as gyrostabilizers that make a yacht more secure for stand-up tackle, and the result is large sport fishing yachts that are as agile as smaller sport-fishers in the hands of an experienced helmsman.

 Sheer size has other benefits.
 Consider the cockpit on Bad Company, which spans the vessel’s 27-foot beam.
 A half-dozen crew can be prepping bait and rigging lines and leaders, and never be crowded.
 That same width also allows outriggers that spread 120 feet to get lines into clean trolling lanes.

 Mega-sport-fishers also have more balconies and mezzanines than Italy’s La Scala opera house, so it’s easier to keep a eye on the spread.
 Three decks on most offer good viewing of the fishing action.
 And the height matters.
 A taller flybridge allows for better visibility than tuna towers on smaller craft.